Emersonl33/Playwright-Junit5-Sample-Project/README.md

 This repository contains an automated testing framework built with:

+- Java 21+
-- Playwright for Java to automate UI actions
+- Playwright framework
 - JUnit 5 to run tests
 - MongoDB (local) to store user data created during tests
 - A sample AI prompt with OpenRouter API to generate or analyze test data